North American monetary union

-The North American monetary union is a theoretical economic and monetary union of three North American countries: Canada, the United States of America and Mexico.
+The North American monetary union is a theoretical economic and monetary union of three North American countries: Canada, Mexico, and the United States.

 Implementation would involve the three countries giving up their current currency units (the U.S. dollar, the Canadian dollar, and the Mexican peso) and adopting a new one, created specifically for this purpose (some versions of the theory assume only the United States and Canada would be included).
 The hypothetical currency for the union is most often referred to as the amero.
 The concept is modeled on the common European Union currency (the euro).

 Support

 Canada

 One argument is that it would save up to $3 billion in currency transactions.
 The same authors also stated that Canada's GDP could rise by up to 33% in a 20-year period given the adoption of a single currency.

 The idea of a common currency has historically been unpopular in English-speaking Canada, in comparison to the French-speaking province of Quebec where it has received more support.
 A 2001 opinion poll found that in Quebec over 50% of respondents favored the idea of a shared currency, while in the rest of Canada a majority of respondents opposed the idea.